jamesdbailey/fsr_time_tracking_app/README.md

 The API server is now running at [localhost:3001](localhost:3001).

-The React applicaiton is now running at [localhost:3000](localhost:3000).
+The React application is now running at [localhost:3000](localhost:3000).